bodrovis/jquery-slick-rails/README.md

 into `application.css`.

-You may use [this](https://github.com/bodrovis/jquery-slick-rails-demo) simple Rails app as an example.
+You may use [this](https://github.com/bodrovis/jquery-slick-rails-demo) simple Rails app as an example (it also shows how to use the plugin with Turbolinks).

 ## Testing